Tomlord1122/tomlord.io/src/content/home.md

 Hi, it's Tomlord here!

-I am a software engineer who is passionate about distributed systems.
-FYI I am a Golang lover.
-In my free time, I also love to write frontend applications with Svelte.
+I am a software engineer passionate about systems—and a Golang lover.
+In my free time, I also enjoy building frontend applications with Svelte.

 This website contains some of my blog posts about my learning journey and topics of interest.
-I will share my projects and thoughts with you.
-Feel free to contact me via email!
+Here, I share my projects and reflections.
+Feel free to contact me via email.

+**Please note**: the comment feature on blog page is currently closed due to cost considerations 🥲

 ### Experience